Bullens pilsnerkorv

 Bullens Pilsnerkorv (English: Bullen's pilsner sausage) is a canned Swedish sausage product named after the actor Erik "Bullen" Berglund.
-It was first launched in 1953 in conjunction with the salmonella outbreak the Alvesta Epidemic.
-It was headlined as guaranteed salmonella-free and was during the 1950s one of many tinned goods under Bullen's name.
+It was first launched in 1953 in response to the Alvesta Epidemic, a salmonella outbreak.
+It was headlined as guaranteed salmonella-free and during the 1950s was one of many tinned goods under Bullen's name.
 Today it is manufactured by Scan, and despite the name has never contained pilsner.

 History

 Background

 The first Pilsnerkorv sausages were produced by Alvesta butchery association in 1953.
 The launch was preceded by a large nationwide salmonella outbreak that originated in Alvesta's butchery.
 In total 9 000 people became infected and 90 people died during the epidemic.

 As a consequence of the epidemic outbreak skeptical consumers stayed away from meat products for some time to come, especially those with "Alvesta" on the label.
 This new sausage product would thus be a way to sell in a guaranteed salmonella-free fully sterilized tinned goods, with the help of a famous movie star.